10up/ElasticPressLabs/readme.txt

 = Manual Installation =

 1. Upload the entire `/elasticpress-labs` directory to the `/wp-content/plugins/` directory.
-2. Activate Elasticpress Labs through the 'Plugins' menu in WordPress.
+2. Activate ElasticPress Labs through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==